aces/Loris/modules/instrument_list/README.md

 The module primarily links to instruments, which are coded separately.
 It also includes a link to the `next_stage` module in the control panel, in order to allow data entry staff to start a visit.

+Survey module instruments are inserted into the `flag` table and thus show up in the `instrument_list` module, but this is not the case until after the survey has been sent.

 The `bvl_feedback` thread status for instruments are displayed in the list of instruments.